 The State of Nature Report

-The 2016 State of Nature report was produced by a partnership of over 50 organisations involved in the recording, researching and conservation of nature in the UK and its Overseas Territories.
-It is the second report of its kind published, with the first having been published in 2013 in partnership with 25 organisations.
+The 2019 State of Nature report was produced by a partnership of over 70 organisations involved in the recording, researching and conservation of nature in the UK and its Overseas Territories.
+It is the third report of its kind published, with the first having been published in 2013 and the second in 2016.

 Jordans Farm Partnership Impact Report